Dpdl-io/DpdlEngine/doc/Dpdl_embedded_C_libs.md

 ## Minimal C library documentation for embedded C code execution (Mode 1 -> interpreted)

-This is the minimal C library documentation for the Mode (1) (interpreted) embedded C code execution.
+This is the minimal C library documentation for the Mode (1) (**interpreted**) embedded C code execution.

-When executing embedded C code with interpreted Mode (1), all libraries are already defined and available in the native Dpdl runtime.
+When executing embedded C code with interpreted Mode (1), all libraries are already and available in the native Dpdl runtime.

 Example: